Jokester: Plot summary

-The computer eventually tells them that humour is actually a psychological study tool imposed on the human race by extraterrestrials studying mankind, similarly to how humans study mice.
+Multivac eventually tells them that humour is actually a tool for the psychological study of the human race by extraterrestrials, similarly to how humans study mice.
 They needed to isolate the responses to their jokes from original ones, so they "programmed" us to react differently to puns.

+The second Meyerhof's question was, what will happen when the humankind learn the answer to the first question.